badlydrawnrob/anki/README.md

 Next, you'll probably want to [add some pretty colors](#add-color-to-your-code) to your code.
 But first, a quick tip on how to keep your Anki deck nice and organised ...

+## Add color to your code

+### Syntax highlighting

+> 🎨 Life is better in full colour!

+They say code is an art form.
+Anki flashcard's CSS themes come with a light and dark colour palette; it's also good for `dark mode` if that's your thing.

+- 👨🏻‍🎨 **Starter themes**
+    - 🥷🏻 Monochrome
+    - ⛵️ Breeze Dark

+You can highlight any [`code string`](./source/docs/simple/index.md#-syntax-inline-code) with [basic highlighting](./source/docs/highlight/index.md#basic-syntax-highlighting), or go [full colour](./source/docs/highlight/index.md#full-syntax-highlighting) with Markdown and Pandoc.

 ## Keep it simple, stupid!

 > ☝️ [One idea](https://github.com/badlydrawnrob/anki/issues/41) per card.
 Just one.